Priesemann-Group/llm_opinion_dynamics/README.md

         - `raw/`
             - `model_comparison/` : traces of models for comparison.
             - `traces/` : traces of full models for every LLM (3 topics + just climate with individual attractors).
-    - `finetuning/` : Five model checkpoints for each initial opinion.
     - `simulations/`
         - `processed/` : Prepared data for bayesian inference (opinion differences / changes, etc.).
         - `raw/` : Every measured metrics and complete text of discussions.
     - `topic priors/` : Measured opinions of every LLM without character initialization.
+    - NOTE: Due to size restrictions, you can find the five finetuned model checkpoints for each initial opinion at: https://doi.org/10.25625/4EKOMS

 - `envs/` : Conda environment files.